lundegaard/redux-tools/docs/tutorial/02-namespacing.md

 }
 ```

-The second approach will allow you to omit specifying `someModule` and `otherModule` in your selectors, pretty efficient!
-However, it will also mean that you've got to deal with yet another architectural concept, which might make it hard for developers who only know the basics of React/Redux.
+The second approach will allow you to omit specifying `someModule` and `otherModule` in your selectors – the state slice will be resolved by the namespacing mechanism.
+However, you'll also have to deal with yet another architectural concept, which might make it difficult for developers who only know the basics of React or Redux.

-If you do decide to use namespaces in a standard React application, make sure all of your modules are wrapped in an appropriately configured namespace provider(s).
-Also, make sure to store any common state in a globally injected reducer.
+If you do decide to use namespaces in a standard React application, make sure all of your modules are wrapped in an appropriately configured namespace provider.
+Also, make sure any common state is stored in a globally injected reducer.